lmhale99/atomman/UPDATES.rst

   **atomman.defect.IsotropicVolterraDislocation**, and
   **atomman.defect.solve_volterra_dislocation** were updated by integrating in the dislocation_system functions.
-This makes it possible to now easily define dislocaiton solutions based on the slip plane, line direction and Burgers vector alone.
+This makes it possible to now easily define dislocation solutions based on the slip plane, line direction and Burgers vector alone.

 - **atomman.defect.dislocation_periodic_array** was updated to add an old_id